Norwalk, Connecticut: Sports

 with the U.S. Olympic rowing team in the 2008 Summer Olympics.

 Three golf courses are in the city of Norwalk: Shorehaven Golf Club is a private club in East Norwalk, the Silvermine Golf Club is a private club in Silvermine (part of the course lies in the town of Wilton), and the Oak Hills Park golf course is a public course in West Norwalk.

 The cross-town rivalry between the city's two largest high schools, Norwalk High School and Brien McMahon High School, is fierce, particularly for the football, basketball, soccer, and field hockey teams in the fall, as well as lacrosse, baseball, and softball teams in the spring.
 Brien McMahon High School's football team won the Fairfield County Interscholastic Athletic Conference and Class M State Football championship in 1994.
 McMahon High School's boys' lacrosse team won the state division 2 lacrosse championship in 2000.

-Norwalk was once the home of the Connecticut Wildcats, part of the American National Rugby League, from 2003 to 2015.

 Media

 News sources in Norwalk include News 12 Connecticut, a regional news channel for southwestern Connecticut and based in Norwalk.
 The Hour was an independent daily newspaper based in Norwalk and founded in 1871, which was purchased by Hearst Communications on April 12, 2016.
 NancyonNorwalk.com is a self-published, nonprofit news site founded in 2010 that covers local issues.